-The hard copy should be submitted at the Information Desk, Level 3, New Law School Building, Camperdown Campus or at the counter on Level 12 of the Old Law School Building, Phillip St. Both are open 9am to 5pm Monday-Friday (excluding public holidays).
+The hard copy should be submitted at the Information Desk, Level 3, New Law School Building, Camperdown Campus or at the counter on Level 12 of the Old Law School Building, Phillip St.

 An Assignment Coversheet must be submitted with the hardcopy version ONLY.
-(By submitting via the eLearning site you have agreed to the conditions set out in the Assignment Dropbox.)
+(By submitting via the LMS site you have agreed to the conditions set out in the Assignment Dropbox.)
 Assignment Coversheets are available online: http://sydney.edu.au/law/cstudent/coursework/forms.shtml.
 Forms can also be obtained from the Student Information Desk: Level 3, New Law School Building.
 The Law School reserves the right not to mark assignments that do not have coversheets attached with all fields completed.